jthoma/code-collection/kubernetes-cluster/README.md

 From the above screenshot, lots of verbose messages from apt and other configuration are removed when stitching together, to limit the image size.

-[AWS/EC2 Kubernetes Cluster](../aws/aws-cf-kubecluster) Similarly using AWS::EC2::Instance (s), bit more tough as here we know the IP adresses and we have a common directory path mapped into the systems, whereas there these had to be worked out.
+[AWS/EC2 Kubernetes Cluster](../aws/aws-cf-kubecluster) Similarly using AWS::EC2::Instance (s), bit more tough as here we know the IP adresses and we have a common directory path mapped into the systems, whereas there these had to be worked out.;) jthoma stands for Jiju Thomas Mathew, which is my full name